korenmiklos/talks/2023-07-24-salento-macro-meetings/README.md

 \max_L \text E[\Lambda [AF(K,L) - wL]]
 $$

+# Intuition
 ## Intuition
 Firm is a *leveraged* portfolio with a risky asset $Q$ and a safe liability $L$.

+Key assumption: labor is less risky than capital.

 Optimal leverage depends on risk-return tradeoff: higher risk means lower leverage.

-Leverage ratio is the "labor share."

-Key assumption: labor is less risky than capital.
+## Glossary

+### labor
+inputs decided before uncertainty is resolved

+### labor share
+leverage ratio

+### low-labor-share firm
+high excess-return portfolio

-## Are public firms representative of the economy?
+# Are public firms representative of the economy?

-Publicly traded firms have a very different risk trajectories from private firms (Comin and Philippon 2006 vs Davis et al 2007).
+## Volatility trends differ for public and private firms (Comin and Philippon 2006 vs Davis et al 2007)

-## Volatility trends for public and private firms
 ![Davis et al 2007 (Figure 2.5)](fig/fig2-5.pdf)

+# Can we replicate the results in Hungary?
 ## Data from Hungary
 Universe of corporations, 1989-2019: 870k businesses, of which 99% are private.